argilla-io/distilabel/docs/sections/pipeline_samples/examples/index.md

 # Examples

-This section contains different example pipelines.
+This section contains different example pipelines that showcase different tasks, maybe you can take inspiration from them.

 ### llama.cpp with outlines